jon-jacky/Piety/editors/HOW.md

-We do not want to separate functions and the data they use into different modules, since this would proliferate modules and also make the code more complicated by requiring the functions to qualify each data item with its module name.
+We do not want to separate functions and the data they use into different modules, since this would proliferate modules and also make the code more verbose by requiring the functions to qualify each data item with its module name.

 Our solution is to put each module's data definitions into a separate file